jasonsckrabulis/mcwhinnie_etal_respirometry/README.md

 **Example respirometry measurement.csv**

-Calculations for these values can be found in `RespirometryDevice.ino`
+Calculations for these values can be found in `RespirometryDevice.ino`.

 Variable Name | Description
 --- | ---